padas-lab-de/krony-PT/README.md

 	* Van Loan is a shitty init (make this friendly).

 ### **DONE**    <a name="done">

+* Investigate batch_size and nproc_per_node impact on n_tokens and %epoch [DONE]
+	* write a section on it.
+	* tell me exactly, Epoch = f( function batch x gradient_acc x n_nodes )

+* Work on **Optimizer/lr**: [DONE]
+	* I need to investigate the learning rates.
+Cause apparently, results are not very stable.
+	* Make it easy way to set different  lr for diff group of variables.
+	* Groups as: pre-trained weights and newly introduced ones.
+So we can log differences...

 * 2 factors decomposition: [DONE]
 	* Decompose / Test if the loss values are the same.